galaxyproject/galaxy-hub/src/tutorials/nt_rnaseq/index.md

 ## Prepare BAM files

 When looking at results it will helpful to see read coverage at the regions of interest.
 But we have four datasets corresponding to four replicates and in your own experiment there may be even more datasets.
-So let's first merge all HISAT BAM outputs in a single BAM file.
+So let's first merge all HISAT BAM outputs into a single BAM file.
 However, to keep the relationship between individual reads and samples we need to add [readgroup tags](/tutorials/ngs/#read-groups) to each BAM file before merging.
 For this we will use a combination of tools:

 |                                 |
 |---------------------------------|